-Mobile Phone Marketing
+Don’t Skip the Mobile Phone Marketing Potential

 The rise of mobile phones, sms marketing and mobile phone technology has secured a place for mobile phone marketing as one of the hottest and most potentially lucrative types of marketing in the world.
-Mobile phone marketing has the potential to take your business and organization right into the pockets of your potential customers.
+Mobile phone marketing has the potential to take your business and organization right into the pockets of your contacts.
 If you are just getting started with your mobile phone marketing, or you want to refresh your current marketing plan, take a look at some of the best mobile phone marketing tips that you can’t miss!

 #1: Encourage checking in

 You’ve probably noticed people on your Facebook or other social media feeds “checking in” to restaurants, stores, shopping malls, and other locations.
 Checking in involves people geotagging your business and sharing it with their friends and followers.
-Checking in benefits your business through passive advertising—the people who frequent your business are actually giving you more exposure and potential clients when they check in on Facebook, Twitter, or other social media accounts.
+Checking in benefits your business through passive advertising—the people who visit your business are actually giving you more exposure and potential clients when they check in on Facebook, Twitter, or other social media accounts.

 Some people check in regardless of incentives, but if you really want to encourage checking in, provide people with a reward for doing so.
 The most common types of rewards include small discounts, special discounts or coupons, or even gifts!
 For example, you might have a sign that says “If you check in on Facebook, you’ll receive a 5% discount on your total purchase today!” or offer a special little prize (such a unique sample) to people who check in.